apollographql/apollo-client/docs/source/basics/caching.md

 - addTypename: A boolean to determine whether to add __typename to the document (default: `true`)
 - dataIdFromObject: A function that takes a data object and returns a unique identifier to be used when normalizing the data in the store.
 Learn more about how to customize `dataIdFromObject` in the [Normalization](#normalization) section.
 - fragmentMatcher: By default, the `InMemoryCache` uses a heuristic fragment matcher.
 If you are using fragments on unions and interfaces, you will need to use an `IntrospectionFragmentMatcher`.
 For more information, please read [our guide to setting up fragment matching for unions & interfaces].
+- cacheResolves: A map of custom ways to resolve data from other parts of the cache.
 <!---
 TODO (PEGGY): Add link to fragment matcher recipe
 -->